($939) Cost to ship a car from Des Moines, IA to St. Petersburg, FL

 The best Des Moines to St. Petersburg car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Des Moines to St. Petersburg:
+Our team has reviewed thousands of companies and narrowed down the top car shipping companies to safely move your vehicle from Des Moines to St. Petersburg:

 - Best for Real-Time Tracking: Nexus Auto Transport